isomerpages/govtech-stp/_atp-brunei/01c-atp-faq.md

   </tbody>
   </table>

-#### 26. Can visitors enter the shops in the public area (e.g. to buy food or beverages) within airport terminals or Jewel upon arrival in Singapore?
+#### 26. Can visitors shop and eat at Changi Airport and visit Jewel Changi Airport upon arrival in Singapore?

-No, visitors may not enter any of these shops.
-After taking the COVID-19 PCR test, visitors are to immediately take private transportation, taxi, or private hire car from the airport to their declared place of accommodation.
-They must remain isolated at the accommodation until the test result is confirmed to be negative.
+No, visitors are not allowed to shop and eat at Changi Airport, including Jewel Changi Airport.
+This is because visitors are required to leave the airport immediately after their on-arrival COVID-19 PCR test, to isolate in their declared accommodation until the test result is confirmed to be negative.

+The only exceptions are for the:

+(i) procurement of goods and services in the airport transit area, before arrival immigration; and

+(ii) accommodation bookings at YotelAir Singapore Changi Airport, for which the visitors are required to proceed immediately and directly to YotelAir after their COVID-19 PCR test.

 Visitors will only be allowed to go about their activities in Singapore after being notified of their negative test results.

 #### 27. What types of accommodation do visitors need to use while waiting for their test results?